Georgetown, Quitman County, Georgia: History

 Settled in the early 1830s, Georgetown was first named Tobanana for the nearby creek.
 The Tobanana Post Office was established on January 10, 1833.
 On September 21, 1836, the name of the town was changed to "Georgetown" after the historic neighborhood in Washington, D.C.

 Georgetown was designated in 1859 as the county seat of Quitman County and was laid out as a town by order of the Inferior Court.
 The town was incorporated by an act of the legislature on December 9, 1859.

-A brigade of federal cavalry, commanded by General Benjamin H. Grierson, camped for a time near Georgetown on the banks of the Tobanana Creek at the close of the American Civil War.
+A brigade of federal cavalry, commanded by General Benjamin Grierson, camped for a time near Georgetown on the banks of the Tobanana Creek at the close of the American Civil War.

 Georgetown was destroyed by fire in 1903; every building except for the post office and three houses were destroyed.

 Geography

 According to the United States Census Bureau, the city has a total area of 3.9 sqmi, of which 2.7 sqmi is land and 1.2 sqmi (30.46%) is water.

 U.S. Route 82, as well as Georgia State Routes 27 and 39, are the main highways through the city.
-U.S. 82 runs west-east through the city as Middle Street, leading west 3 mi to Eufaula, Alabama across the Chattahoochee River and southeast 24 mi to Cuthbert.
-GA-39 runs north-south through the city briefly concurrent with U.S. 82, leading north 22 mi to Omaha and south 23 mi to Fort Gaines.
+U.S. 82 runs west–east through the city as Middle Street, leading west 3 mi to Eufaula, Alabama across the Chattahoochee River and southeast 24 mi to Cuthbert.
+GA-39 runs north–south through the city briefly concurrent with U.S. 82, leading north 22 mi to Omaha and south 23 mi to Fort Gaines.
 GA-27 begins in the city and leads northeast 24 mi to Lumpkin.

 Demographics

-2020 census

-Note: the US Census treats Hispanic/Latino as an ethnic category.
-This table excludes Latinos from the racial categories and assigns them to a separate category.
-Hispanics/Latinos can be of any race.